adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ## config.gen.js
 An alternative way of writing a configuration file in `easy-samba` is writing a `config.gen.js` script instead of a `config.json` file.

-A `config.gen.js` file is a Javascript script that you put inside the directory that will be mounted as `/share` inside the container (so, you put a `config.gen.js` file inside the same directory where you would put a `config.json` file).
+A `config.gen.js` file is a Javascript script that you put into the directory `/share/config` inside the container (so, you put a `config.gen.js` file inside the same directory where you would put a `config.json` file).

-`easy-samba`'s default behavior is to use the `/share/config.json` file, if it finds it.
-But, in case `config.json` file is missing, it will look for a `config.gen.js` file, and it will run it using command `node /share/config.gen.js`.
+`easy-samba`'s default behavior is to use the `/share/config/config.json` file, if it finds it.
+But, in case `config.json` file is missing, it will look for a `config.gen.js` file, and it will run it using command `node /share/config/config.gen.js`.

 Therefore, the purpose of the `config.gen.js` script is to write a `config.json` file, in case the latter is missing.
 That's it.